Soylent17/git-test/README.md

 # git-test

-This is a repo for testing git features
+This is a repo for testing git features through GitHub, git bash, Sublime Text, Sublime Merge, etc.